 After trolling for over two hours, Steve suggested changing the rig and Bill's response was, "for a day like today, we've got a good set up".
 When you've been doing the same thing with no results, it's time to change.

 At the end of the trip, all we got was a "thanks for gambling with us" from Bill.

 We've been skunked before fishing.
 It's part of the game.
 We've never been treated with distain before.

-Dozens of species of tropical fish are in stock at this specialty store, among them Trumpet Fish, Coral Shrimp, Moray
+Dozens of species of tropical fish are in stock at this specialty store, among them are the Trumpet Fish, Coral

-Eels and a dozen varieties of Butterfly Fish.
-In addition, the store sells everything that might be needed to ...
+Shrimp, Moray Eels and a dozen varieties of Butterfly Fish.
+In addition, Stockly's Aquariums sells everything that might be ...